sleak-lbl/weekly-emails/items/indday.md

-### Independence Day Holiday Next Monday; No Consulting or Account Support
+### Independence Day Holiday Today; No Consulting or Account Support

-Next Monday, July 5, consulting and account support will be unavailable due to the Berkeley Lab-observed Indepenence Day holiday.
-Regular consulting and account support will resume the next day.
+Consulting and account support will be unavailable today due to the Berkeley Lab-observed Indepenence Day holiday.
+Regular consulting and account support will resume tomorrow.